 Having always been torn between design and development, Dan has thus far settled somewhere in the middle, occasionally jumping between the two.
 Notable likes include coffee (preferably intravenously), semantic markup, being pedantic about grammar and the nuances of the English language in general.

 What do you do at Headscape?

 Most of my day is spent taking the carefully crafted pixels from the designers, transforming them to content-first markup and reusable style modules, ‘making it responsive’ for various shapes and sizes of devices, and bashing Internet Explorer with a stick.
 I also dabble with ‘proper code’ from time to time, and ponder whether my job title should be ‘Tech Lead’, ‘Front-end Developer’, ‘Client-side Developer’, or simply just ‘Minion’.

 What has been your favourite project to work on and why?

-It’s difficult to pick a favourite, but wireframing a really unorthodox user journey idea for UHI, consulting and rapid prototyping a mobile interface with Nestlé, building a complex themeable user interface for Macmillan English Campus with Leigh, working with Ian on Dickstein Shapiro’s eFolio feature, and getting to build Ed’s designs for Blackpool Pleasure Beach’s mobile webapp were thoroughly enjoyable.
+It’s difficult to pick a favourite, but wireframing a really unorthodox user journey idea for UHI, consulting and rapid prototyping a mobile interface with Nestlé, building the complexities of themeable user interface components for Macmillan English Campus with Leigh, working with Ian on Dickstein Shapiro’s eFolio feature, and getting to build Ed’s designs for Blackpool Pleasure Beach’s mobile webapp were thoroughly enjoyable.